reynir/qubes-mirage-ssh-agent/README.md

     make

 There are external dependencies that you may have to install separately, e.g. perhaps curl.
 Please open an issue if you discover any missing steps.

+See [qubes-app-split-ssh](https://github.com/henn/qubes-app-split-ssh) on how you can set up client VMs to use the ssh-agent.